ARM-software/SCALE-Sim/README.md

 ## Authors

+Ananda Samajdar, Georgia Institute of Technology
+Yuhao Zhu, University of Rochester
+Paul Whatmough, Arm Research, Boston, MA

 ## License

-This project is licensed under the MIT License - see the LICENSE.txt file for details
+This project is licensed under the MIT License - see the LICENSE file for details.